 General Negligence in Hawaii

 Negligence will be relevant in most personal injury lawsuits, regardless of how you’re injured.
 Negligence can be a tricky legal concept, but it essentially comes down to proving four main elements:

 Additionally, Hawaii follows so-called “modified comparative negligence” rules, so your own negligence may be an issue in your injury claim as well.
-For instance, if you slipped and fell on a snorkel tour boat, but you were on your third Mai Tai at the time, that could be a factor in reducing how much you could recover for your injuries.
+For instance, if you slipped and fell on a snorkel tour boat out of Kona, but you were on your third Mai Tai at the time, that could be a factor in reducing how much you could recover for your injuries.

 Hawaii’s comparative negligence scheme is based on percentages — so the amount you might recover could be reduced based on your percentage of fault as long as you’re not more at fault than any other party or combination of parties.
 So, if a jury thinks your inebriation was 25 percent the reason you slipped, and the other 75 percent was the boat’s wet deck, you would still be entitled to compensation for your injuries, but only 75 percent of your loss.
 However, if a jury determines that drinking was 51 percent to blame or more, you could recover nothing.

 Hawaii Premises Liability

 If you’re injured at a hotel, vacation rental, or a public park or store, the property owners or managers could be liable.
 Like negligence, premises liability is based on a few factors: